-This guidance is for IT pros who are driving deployments of Office 365 in US federal government entities or other entities that handle data that's subject to government regulations and requirements, where the use of Microsoft 365 Government – DoD is appropriate to meet these requirements.
+This guidance is for IT pros who are driving deployments of Office 365 in US federal government entities or other entities that handle data that's subject to government regulations and requirements, where the use of Office 365 Government – DoD is appropriate to meet these requirements.

-If your organization has already met the Microsoft 365 Government – DoD eligibility requirements and applied for and been accepted into the program, you can skip steps 1 and 2 and go directly to step 3.
+If your organization has already met the Office 365 Government – DoD eligibility requirements and applied for and been accepted into the program, you can skip steps 1 and 2 and go directly to step 3.

 - Your organization's customer content is logically segregated from customer content in the commercial Office 365 services from Microsoft.

 - Your organization's customer content is stored within the United States.

 - Access to your organization's customer content is restricted to screened Microsoft personnel.